 - How the planning process works from start to finish

-It’s common for people to concentrate on just one area, such as investing or saving for retirement.
-While that may be a starting point, it can create blind spots.
+A lot of people start with one piece, often investments or retirement savings.
+Although helpful, that approach can leave important areas unaddressed.
 Comprehensive planning evaluates the entire financial picture to reduce the risk that one decision unintentionally impacts another area.

 - When you want to retire and how you want to live